-This quick and easy oven pork tenderloin dish, cooks entirely in the oven, with a simple sauce of apricot jam, Dijon mustard and balsamic vinegar, that cooks up to tons of flavour!
+This quick and easy apricot glazed pork tenderloin dish, cooks entirely in the oven, with a simple sauce of apricot jam, Dijon mustard and balsamic vinegar, that cooks up to tons of flavour!

 And speaking of the sauce, it’s a wonderful combination of apricot jam, Dijon mustard and balsamic vinegar.
 The result is so full of flavour, it will quickly become your favourite quick and easy pork dinner.